Science sleuths are using technology to find fakery and plagiarism in published research

 Bik’s work brings donations from Patreon subscribers of about $2,300 per month and occasional honoraria from speaking engagements.
 David told AP his Patreon income recently picked up to $216 per month.

-Technology has made it easier to root out image manipulation and plagiarism, said New York University science educator Ivan Oransky, co-founder of the Retraction Watch blog.
+Technology has made it easier to root out image manipulation and plagiarism, said Ivan Oransky, who teaches medical journalism at New York University and co-founded the Retraction Watch blog.
 The sleuths download scientific papers and use software tools to help find problems.

 Others doing the investigative work remain anonymous and post their findings under pseudonyms.
 Together, they have “changed the equation” in scientific publication, Oransky said.